jessy1092/nime-demo/README.md

-The case convertor IME by NIME
+The case converter IME by NIME
 =============
 This is the simple demo for NIME.
-It's the case convertor IME.
+It's the case converter IME.
 Implement by [PIME](https://github.com/EasyIME/PIME), [NIME](https://github.com/EasyIME/NIME).

 #### Node